 Out of the box, Camel provides something called Components.
 These components are almost like templates for each data source.
 For instance, you might use a Twitter Camel component for when you want to specify Twitter as your data source.
 Camel provides many different types of components that are not just specific to web services, and in fact, Camel currently has several hundred components available. 😱

 Remember those patterns we were talking about before?
 When we tell Camel what to DO with the data, we can use one of its components that follow these patterns.
 An example might be to split the data into multiple lines.
 Camel has a Component for this very common use case.

 Once it gets your Route, Camel uses it to configure routing rules.
 These rules are then added to something known as a

-CamelContext is a collection of Component instances, or we can sometimes think of it as a collection of configured Components (this is not an actual definition, but could help to better understand the concept).
+CamelContext is a collection of Component instances, or we can sometimes think of it as a collection of configured Components (although this is not an actual definition, it could help to better understand the concept).

 When Should I Use Camel? #

 The short answer is, if you need to get data from point A to point B, but the data structure or protocol (e.g. http, ftp, jms) of each is different, or there are multiple senders/receivers, or lots of conditions on the data (i.e. only send x data if y happens), or it's anything but a simple A to B, then yes, it's likely that you may benefit from using it.